Linode Client

 PaginatedList of VPC

-create(label: str, region: Region | str, description: str | None = None, subnets: List[Dict[str, Any]] | None = None, **kwargs) VPC[source]
+create(label: str, region: Region | str, description: str | None = None, subnets: List[Dict[str, Any]] | None = None, ipv6: List[VPCIPv6RangeOptions | Dict[str, Any]] | None = None, **kwargs) VPC[source]

 Creates a new VPC under your Linode account.

-API Documentation: TODO
+API Documentation: https://techdocs.akamai.com/linode-api/reference/post-vpc

 Parameters: